uspki/policies/certificate-policy.md

 Re-key is defined as the issuance of a certificate with a new public key, no changes to the identity information, and a new validity period for the certificate.

 #### 4.7.1 Circumstance for certificate re-key
 Certificates under this policy shall not be re-keyed.
-Certificate re-key requests shall be treated as new applications and information verified in accordance with Section 4.2.1.
+Certificate re-key requests shall be treated as new applications and information verified in accordance with section 4.2.1.

 #### 4.7.2 Who may request certification of a new public key
 Not applicable.